SkyWest Airlines: Business model

 Approximately 87% of SkyWest's flights operate under capacity purchase agreements.
 Under a capacity purchase agreement, the partner airline generally pays a fixed-fee for each departure, flight hour (measured from takeoff to landing, excluding taxi time) and block hour (measured from takeoff to landing, including taxi time) and an amount per aircraft in service each month with additional incentives based on completion of flights, on-time performance and other operating metrics.
 The remaining 13% of flights are operated under a pro-rate agreement, with SkyWest assuming all costs, setting fares, retaining all revenue from non-connecting passengers, and splitting the fares of connecting passengers on a pro-rated basis with the partner airline.
 SkyWest currently operates on a pro-rate agreement with United Airlines utilizing approximately 25 CRJ200 aircraft, and with Delta Air Lines utilizing 16 CRJ700/CRJ550 aircraft and 1 CRJ900 aircraft.

 As of early 2021, SkyWest operates in 50 smaller cities that are subsidized under the federal government's Essential Air Service program.
 36 are served under the United Express brand and 14 under the Delta Connection brand.
 The state of Wyoming subsidizes service to four other airports in Wyoming and operates under the United Express brand.
-All subsidized routes are flown with Bombardier CRJ200 regional jets.
+Most subsidized routes are flown with Bombardier CRJ200 regional jets, while others are flown with the Bombardier CRJ550 (part of the Bombardier CRJ700 series).

 Financials

 SkyWest is a subsidiary of SkyWest, Inc., an airline holding company that also provides contract ground handling services.
-SkyWest Airlines’ performance figures are fully incorporated into the accounts of its parent company, SkyWest, Inc. SkyWest Airlines stand alone figures ('SkyWest Airlines segment' data in the Group accounts) are shown below:
+SkyWest Airlines' performance figures are fully incorporated into the accounts of its parent company, SkyWest, Inc. SkyWest Airlines stand alone figures ('SkyWest Airlines segment' data in the Group accounts) are shown below: